 David Allan Coe is moving along.
-This, his third album and his best, is not centered on his background of 20 years form school to penitentiary.
-He's a star, but you get the
+This, his third album and his best, is not centered on his background of 20 years in penal institutions, from re-

 His very first album, a couple of years ago, was all prison, with such tracks as "Penitentiary Blues," "Oh Warden," "Death Row" and "Cell Number 33," evidence of what David Allan was working out of his system and what Shelby Singleton thought was down-home commercial appeal.
 On this new album, "River" and "The 33rd of August" make reference to life behind bars whereas "Atlanta Song" is all about life in bars.